schadenfred/proscrypt-koans/README.md

 ## koan 1.6: Set up your keys

-GitHub needs you to make a set of keys on your machine.
-One is public, and one is private.
-Then GitHub needs you to make a copy of the public key and paste it inside the settings page of your GitHub account.
-Here are some instructions on how to do that:
+GitHub needs you to make a set of keys on your machine if want to pull or push code.
+One key is public, and one key is private.
+Then it needs you to make a copy of the public key you just made, and paste it inside the settings page of your GitHub account.
+Here are some instructions:

 [Setup Keys](https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

-When you can go to your [GitHub Settings](https://github.com/settings/keys) and see a key on the page, move on.
+When you can go to your [GitHub Settings](https://github.com/settings/keys) and see the public key you pasted in has been added, move on.

 ## koan 1.7: Clone your Fork